tfe2-modding/tfe2-modding.github.io/Index/buildingCategoriesInfo.json.md

 Additionally, the following keys are optional:

 - `displayName` (string) - The name to display ingame when hovering over this category.
 If not provided, defaults to the translation key associated with `name` (generally `!!! missing text !!!` for custom categories).
 - `description` (string) - The description to display ingame when hovering over this category.
-If not provided, defaults to the translation key associated with `name` (generally `!!! missing text !!!` for custom categories).
+If not provided, defaults to the translation key associated with `name`.

 Here's an example of a possible `buildingCategoriesInfo.json`: